Why you need brand guidelines (plus how to create them in three easy steps)

 1. Create a logo

-You can use Adobe Express to experiment with different icons, fonts, and colors until you have a few different options to decide from.
+You can use Adobe Express to experiment with different icons, fonts, and colors until you have a few options to decide from.
 Then, select the one that best reflects how you want your brand to be perceived.

 2. Select your brand color